Have a look at what we will be learning this year....

 Children need to remember their indoor and outdoor kit needs to be in school every day.

-Aspen has P.E. on Mondays.
+Juniper has P.E. on Fridays.

-Birch has P.E. on Fridays.
+Willow has P.E. on Thursdays.

-Hawthorn has P.E. on Thursdays.
+Rowan has P.E. on Tuesdays.

 After school clubs